-- How much money could you make?
+- How much money could you make writing letters to magazines?

-- Our list of magazines
+- Our list of magazines you could try

 Magazines really need letters and true life stories from readers and you would be surprised at how few people actually write in.
 Some magazines get so few letters and life stories that they have to ask their journalists to make some up.
 Why not have a go yourself?

 In fact, if you write in with something really extraordinary or salacious you might get a call from one of the journalists who will write your story for you and give you even more money for it.

 It is not time consuming and it could mean regular money if you write often and for different magazines.

-Mel encourages more and more people to get in contact with magazine journalists as you could be looking at earning £1000 for doing virtually nothing.
+Mel encourages more and more people to get in contact with magazine journalists as you could be looking at earning £1000 for doing virtually nothing!